10 Common Facebook Problems and Errors (And How to Fix Them)

 6. Block Annoying Auto-Playing Videos

-Nobody likes videos that play as soon as you scroll past them.
+Very few people likes videos that play as soon as you scroll past them.
 They’re loud and can catch you off-guard if you thought you had your volume muted.
 Plus, if you’re on a metered connection, they’re a potential waste of data.

 To turn off autoplay videos, click the top-right arrow anywhere on Facebook and choose Settings.
 Click the Videos tab on the left, and then set the Auto-Play Videos option to Off.

 7. Block Annoying App Invites

 Facebook features hundreds of stupid games, all of them designed to waste your time and take your money.
-If you’re sick of friends pleading for extra lives in Candy Crush, you can block all Facebook invites and requests by game or by person.
+If you’re sick of friends pleading for extra lives in Candy Crush Saga, you can block all Facebook invites and requests by game or by person.

-Take another trip to Settings, and pick the Blocking tab this time.
+Take another trip to Settings and pick the Blocking tab this time.
 Find the Block app invites field and enter any friend who’s invited you too many times.
-You’ll automatically block all requests in the future.
+You’ll automatically block all game requests in the future.
 This won’t affect any other part of your interaction with them on Facebook.

 If you’d like, you can also enter an app’s name in the Block apps field.
 This will prevent it from contacting you and using your Facebook information.

 8. Change the Interface to Your Liking

 The best one is Social Fixer.
 It’s available as a browser extension for Chrome, Firefox, Safari, and Opera.
 Once you install Social Fixer, it makes several improvements out of the box.
 To tweak how it runs, click the wrench icon that appears in the upper-right corner of every Facebook page.
-Click that and choose Social Fixer Options to customize the experience, though it makes several improvements out of the box.
+Choose Social Fixer Options on the resulting menu to customize your Facebook experience.

-Social Fixer offers too many options to cover here, but among the highlights:
+Social Fixer offers too many options to cover here, but the highlights include: